 Blockchain Weaknesses: When to not to Use Blockchain

 The emergence of blockchain technology in recent years has created a plethora of use cases.
 These can range from supply chain to finance.
 There is no denying that it is a powerful tool.
-However, this does not mean blockchain weaknesses do not exist.
+However, this does not mean blockchain weaknesses do not exists.
 If you are contemplating using some form of blockchain technology, then you need to confirm if this is the right tool for the job.
-Below is a list of Blockchain weaknesses which should help you evaluate if you should be using the blockchain
+Below is a list of Blockchain weaknesses which should help you evaluate if you should be using blockchain

 - The process stores a lot of data, or the data size is large

 - The process involves confidential data (Financial / Medical / Business etc)

 Next, we will discuss in more detail the conditions that are not well suited to blockchain-based solutions.